Rabbi Lewis H. Kamrass

 Chad holds a Bachelor of Arts Degree in Communications from Denison University, where he was also a four-year letterman on the men’s tennis team.
 When not thinking of the next great marketing idea, Chad loves playing fetch with his dog Rufus.

-INTERIM FAMILY ENGAGEMENT COORDINATOR
+DIRECTOR OF FAMILY ENGAGEMENT

 Robyn has spent her career in various aspects of Jewish education.
 Prior to joining Wise, she was the Director of Education at the Valley Temple Religious School and, before relocating to Cincinnati, she was the School Counselor at The Davis Academy, Atlanta’s Reform Jewish Day School.
 There, she helped develop each student’s academic and social/emotional learning, while fostering their Jewish identity.
 Further, she provided regular consultation and education to both teachers and parents to ensure student success.
 Additionally, Robyn has spent time teaching in Xavier University’s counseling graduate program.